February 9, Reading 2 – Psalm 26, 27

 David continues,

-His confidence in the Lord God Almighty!
+His confidence is in the Lord God Almighty.
 Nothing of self, all of Him!

-This is such a wonderful truth for us to grasp hold of, to wrestle with in our own lives as we both come to the Lord (as David does here), but also as we go about our lives as God’s people.
+This is such a wonderful truth for us to grasp hold of, to wrestle with in our own lives as we come to the Lord (as David does here), and as we go about our lives as God’s people.

 We worship the God who made us, saves us, sanctifies us.
 The God who is preparing an inheritance for us, a place for us, like no other!